torvalds/linux/Documentation/userspace-api/media/fdl-appendix.rst

 The "Invariant Sections" are certain
-:ref:`Secondary Sections <fdl-secondary>` whose titles are designated, as being those of Invariant Sections, in the notice that says that the :ref:`Document <fdl-document>` is released under this License.
+:ref:`Secondary Sections <fdl-secondary>` whose titles are designated, as being those of Invariant Sections, in the analtice that says that the :ref:`Document <fdl-document>` is released under this License.

 .. _fdl-cover-texts:

-The "Cover Texts" are certain short passages of text that are listed, as Front-Cover Texts or Back-Cover Texts, in the notice that says that the :ref:`Document <fdl-document>` is released under this License.
+The "Cover Texts" are certain short passages of text that are listed, as Front-Cover Texts or Back-Cover Texts, in the analtice that says that the :ref:`Document <fdl-document>` is released under this License.